Do you focus on Aikido Atemi and pressure point strikes in your dojo?

 I recommend that you practise your Aikido atemi strikes until you become highly skilled and very accurate in order to stay safe.

 I have made an intense study of aikido atemi strikes and am a fully qualified pressure point self defence instructor.
-My self defence seminars and unique private lessons offer you a fast-track to very effective skills!
+My self defence seminars and unique private lessons offer you a fast-track to very effective skills.
+Join me in Bognor Regis for training to deal with violence!